MOE Header

 Your autonomous programmers can continue writing code for whatever routine(s) you wish to run.
 A simple autonomous routine would be to drive the robot forward for a given length of time.
 Since the program loop executes every 26.2 msec, computer code, which tells the wheel motors to run for 38 loops will cause the robot to move for approximately one second.

 Start simple and make sure those routines work before getting more complicated.
-If you plan to use sensors, you may want to set up some initial tests either with a separate test board or with a Vex robot.
+If you plan to use sensors, you may want to set up some initial tests either with a separate test board or with a First Tech Challenge robot.

 Until the robot controller is needed for your full-size robot, it could be used on a separate test board with the edu robot motors and any sensors you want to test.
 The 5 V battery can be used to supply the necessary power.
 Alternatively, sensors could be mounted and tested on the edu robot itself.